gkazunii/pymba/readme.md

 from mproject import MBA
 body = 3
 Q, theta, eta, his = MBA(P, body, lr_search=True, Newton=True, max_iter=100, epsilon_auto=True,
-                         chi="Tsallis", q=0.5, rel_epsilon=1e-6, rcond=1.0e-8,
+                         chi="Tsallis", q=0.5, rel_epsilon=1e-6, rcond=1.0e-8, maxls=10,
                          verbose_interval=1, verbose=True);
 ```
 where $Q$ is the three-body approximation of the tensor $P$.
 The resulting tensor $Q$ globally optimizes the Tsallis divergence with $q=0.5$.
 If $q=1$, it recovers the ordinary many-body approximation, minimizing the KL-divergence. `theta` and `eta` correspond to the natural parameter and expectation parameter of the tensor $Q$, respectively.
 The deformed many-body approximation reduces a lot of elements in its theta representation `0` to factorize the tensor into the product form.
 We can confirm the resulting `theta` has a lot of `0` values by simply running `print(theta)`.

 The history of the optimization can be found in `his`.
 If the option `Newton` is `True`, we use the natural gradient method.
 The function `chi_FIM` in `hessian.py` finds the Hessian matrix.
 We recommend using the line search in each iteration by setting `lr_search=True`.
 Our current line search is based on `scipy.optimize.line_search`.
+The option `maxls` changes the maximum number of iterations to find approcate leraning rate.
 We also recommend setting `epsilon_auto=True` to stabilize the learning.
 If the optimization is unstable, please try using `Newton_solver="pinv"` and/or change the value of `rel_epsilon` and `rcond`.
 While our algorithm has no initial-value dependency, we can manually specify the initial parameter using `theta_0`.

 We can freely model the interaction using the list of $D$ binary vectors `intracts`, where $D$ is the number of orders of the input tensor.
 The number of elements in the $n$-th binary vector is the combination of $n$ items taken $D$ at a time.
 We support $D=4$ below.
 The following is an example of a many-body approach where the active interaction is specified by `intracts`.